chromium/chromium/docs/security/web-mitigation-metrics.md

 subresources to only those that have explicitly opted in via [Cross-Origin-Resource-Policy].

-* COEP is simply "require-corp" or nothing and we track uses of the feature via `kCrossOriginEmbedderPolicyRequireCorp`.
+* Usage of COEP is tracked via:
+  - `kCrossOriginEmbedderPolicyCredentialless`
+  - `kCrossOriginEmbedderPolicyRequireCorp`.

+* Usage of COEP in report-only mode is tracked symmetrically via:
+  - `kCrossOriginEmbedderPolicyCredentiallessReportOnly`
+  - `kCrossOriginEmbedderPolicyRequireCorpReportOnly`.

 * Usage of COEP in SharedWorker is tracked via:
   - `kCoepNoneSharedWorker`,